Marco Di Costanzo

 Marco Di Costanzo (born 9 June 1992) is an Italian rower.
 He won the bronze medal in the coxless pair at the 2016 Summer Olympics and in the coxless four at the 2020 Summer Olympics.
-He also won a gold medal at the 2015 World Rowing Championships an the silver medal at the 2017 World Rowing Championships and at the 2018 World Rowing Championships in the couxless four.
+He also won a gold medal at the 2015 World Rowing Championships and the silver medal at the 2017 World Rowing Championships and at the 2018 World Rowing Championships in the couxless four.